ESPR Early Career Investigator Prize

 Requirements

-- applicants must be under 36 years of age.
-A copy of your ID indicating the date of birth is to be submitted along with the CV; applicants >36 years of age, for example due to maternity leave, serious illness or differences in the timeline of their degree, will be considered on an individual bases if content of the abstract relates to work from a primary postgraduate degree (MD/PhD), completed within 2 years of application for the Early Career Investigator Award;
+- Applicants >36 years of age, for example due to maternity leave, serious illness or differences in the timeline of their degree, will be considered on an individual basis if the content of the abstract relates to work from a primary postgraduate degree (MD/PhD), completed within 2 years of application for the Early Career Investigator Award;

-Selected finalists will be informed in advance and have to confirm their attendance of the congress. -
+Selected finalists will be informed in advance and have to confirm their congress attendance.N.B.: Only complete applications that fulfill the requirements will be considered for review.

 Evaluation criteria